Comparing Left and Right Quotient Sets in Groups: Left vs. Right Quotient Sets

 \subsection{Cardinality of $A$}

-The set $A$ given in \eqref{eq:f2-set-with-lr-difference} is extremal in the sense that it is the smallest such set such that $|AA^{-1}| - |A^{-1}A|$ in $F_2$.
-In fact, this holds for all groups with no elements of order $2$, which we prove in \autoref{theor:size-of-A}.
+The set $A$ given in \eqref{eq:f2-set-with-lr-difference} is extremal in the sense that it is a subset of $F_2$ with minimal cardinality such that $|AA^{-1}|\neq |A^{-1}A|$.
+In fact, it has minimal cardinality among subsets with $|AA^{-1}|\neq |A^{-1}A|$ in any group with no elements of order $2$ as a consequence of Theorem \ref{theor:size-of-A}. \begin{lemma} Let $G$ be a group with $A \subset G$ and \(|A| = n\).
+Then \(D_A\) contains no connected component with more than \(n\) elements. \end{lemma}